What do Olympians and entrepreneurs have in common? When I was a kid, I spent so many hours on ice skating… ⛸️⛸️⛸️

 Your short-term goals will help you see your ultimate goals clearly and sets specific guidelines to help you attain your long-term goals.

 Your business will be your obsession.
 You will dream about it and talk about it all day long.
-There are endless sacrifices you’ll have to make for your ideas to become successful.
+You’ll have to make endless sacrifices for your ideas to succeed.

 Finding out the hard way